Helsinki, Finland

 The Vesikko submarine, an exceptional vestige of the fleet that Finland owned at the end of World War II and that the Treaty of Paris of 2 forced to destroy.

-On the way back to the north, we bumped into the complex's shipyard and docks, crammed with vessels, some functional, others not really.
-We return to the canal and to the dark, frigid shore of Susisaari.
-And there we stretched until we found another work of nautical-military art worthy of attention, Vesikko, the ultimate Finnish submarine.
+On the way back to the north, we came across the complex's shipyard and docks, full of boats, some functional, others not so.
+We return to the canal and the dark, frigid shore of Susisaari.

 Vesikko was the only one to escape the forced and widespread destruction of the fleet.
 It can only be visited during the summer.
 The reason why we just enjoy it from the outside, strangely perched with its stern brushing the muddy bank.
 With the bow suspended above both ground and sea level.

-The short winter afternoon, instead, rushed over the horizon with the dry, icy wind already bruising our faces.
-We point back to Iso Mustasaari.
 We took refuge in the War Museum.
-There we learned about the episodes that led to full Finnish self-determination that, from 1917 onwards, taking advantage of the political chaos of the Revolution Russian, the Suomi people managed to assert the former sovereigns.
+There we learned about the episodes that led to full Finnish self-determination which, from 1917 onwards, taking advantage of the political chaos of the Russian Revolution, the Suómi people managed to assert against the former sovereigns.

 In Swedish times, inevitably, but briefly, Russian, the walled history of Sveborg, Viapori and Suomenlinna converged on the nationality that was destined for the fortress.